PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Introduction to Machine Learning/Datalab04_PerceptronAndGradientDescent.md

 __3. Differentiable (Gradient descent :heavy_check_mark:):__
 - Sigmoid

 Looks familiar?
 This is one of the most well-known activation functions.
 It is also used in logistic regression.
 The gradient is 0 when x = 0 or x = 1.
 This variation of the perceptron, also knows as the sigmoid neuron, accepts both binary (i.e. 0 or 1) and continuous (i.e. between 0 and 1) input variables.
 As a result, it is a good practice to scale your continuous features.
+The output of the model is continuous (i.e. between 0 and 1).
+In practice, the value 0.5 is frequently used as a decision-boundary: x ≤ 0.5 and x > 0.5.

 | Function | Plot | Equation | Derivative |
 |----|:---:|:---:|:---:|